D8-X/d8x-trader-backend/README_SETUP.md

 To check the service is running: `sudo docker service ls`

-Firstly, edit your `live.*` configuration files in `config` directory.
+Ensure your `live.*` configuration files in the `config` directory are ready as detailed above.
 Currently they are baked-in in the images at the image build time (this will be adjusted in the future):

 - `live.rpc.json`